Bonnie Rich

-Bonnie Marie Rich served in the Georgia House of Representatives from the 97th District until she was defeated by fellow Republican David Clark in a primary on June 6, 2022.
+Bonnie Marie Rich is an American politician who served in the Georgia House of Representatives from the 97th District until she was defeated by fellow Republican David Clark in a primary on June 6, 2022.
 After redistricting placed them in the same district together, David Clark won with 59.25% of the vote against Rich.
 Rich served as a Republican member of the Georgia House of Representatives from 2019 to 2022.

 Early life and education

 Rich was born in Tyrone, Georgia.
 Rich's mother is the late Donna Miller Young, and her father is the late Kenneth Randall Miller.
 In 1991, Rich earned a Bachelor of Arts degree in Political Science from University of Georgia.
 Rich earned a J.D. degree in Law from Georgia State University College of Law.

 In August 2019, Rich completed the Legislative Leadership Training conducted by the Carl Vinson Institute of Government at the University of Georgia.

 Career

 In 1994, Rich started her career as an Associate Attorney.
 In 1999, Rich became an Assistant General Counsel for Primerica Financial Services, until 2003.
 In 2008, Rich became the Assistant Director and Supervising Attorney of the Philip C. Cook Low Income Taxpayer Clinic at Georgia State University College of Law.

 In 2014, Rich became an Attorney at Law at Bonnie Rich Law in Georgia.